probil/Monaco-IDE-font/README.md

 ## :muscle: Contributing

-Is it worked for you?
-You have found that it looks ugly in your favorite editor?
-Feel free to create PR at tell your story
+Does it work for you?
+Do you have any issues or suggestions?
+Feel free to create PR and tell your story